alien4cloud/csar-public-library/org/ystia/flink/README.rst

     :local:
     :depth: 3

-The Apache Flink software (https://flink.apache.org), an open source platform for distributed stream and batch data processing.
+The Apache Flink software (https://flink.apache.org) is an open source platform for distributed stream and batch data processing.

 Flink implements a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.